matthewbowling123/Engineering_4_Notebook/README.md

 [Code](https://github.com/matthewbowling123/Engineering_4_Notebook/blob/main/raspberry-pi/Pico_Liftoff.py)

 ### Reflection
 This assignment added a Button and a Servo.
-Both componenets were used last year so This assignment helped me to remember how to wire and code those components.
+The Button was used in previous years but this assignment helped remind me how to wire and code it.
 I learned a lot about the button commands as well.

 ## Crash Avoidence Pt 1